port-labs/port-docs/docs/build-your-software-catalog/search-and-query/search-and-query.md

 }
 ```

-The above query searches for all entities from type `microservice` that their `identifier` contains the string `admin`
+The above query searches for all entities from the `myBlueprint` blueprint that their `identifier` contains the string `myIdentifierPart`

 ## Search request elements